BlueHotDog/sails-migrations/README.md

 Sails-Migration provides an easy way to manage database migrations, much like rails does.
 This means you can have a fine-grain control over your schema/data transformations between versions.

 ## Installing:

-Sails-Migrations only dependencies is sails, so it should be only used within a sails project To install either run:
+Sails-Migrations' only dependencies are sails and mysql/postgres adapters, So it should be only used within a sails project.
+To install either run:

 ```bash
 npm install --save sails-migrations
 ```

 or add sails-migrations to your package json and run

 ```bash
 npm install
 ```